m-lab/website/_posts/blog/2021-03-09-evolution-of-annotations.md

 (tcpinfo, ndt5, ndt.web100, traceroute1, traceroute2, sidestream) from
 the **annotation-service** to the **uuid-annotator**.
-One part of this process is reconciling or mapping FIPS-10-4 and ISO 3166-2 subdivision codes, and adding support in the [gardener service][gardner] to re-annotate correct ISO codes in the ISO standard fields in our schemas.
+One part of this process is reconciling or mapping FIPS-10-4 and ISO 3166-2 subdivision codes, and adding support in the [gardener service][gardener] to re-annotate correct ISO codes in the new standard fields in our schemas.
 Accurate annotations for our servers are also being added as well.
-For data collected prior to 2020-03, a process of exporting synthetic uuid annotations and UUIDs is being designed, so that we can preserve the original and the new measurement annotations, and retire the annotation-service.
+For data collected prior to 2020-03, a process of exporting synthetic uuid annotations and UUIDs is being designed so that we can preserve the original and the new measurement annotations, and retire the annotation-service.